mcnemesis/cli_tttt/package/README.md

 ### For Mantainer

-This section is meant to manage a clean and well mantained Linux/Debian package for the TEA Interpreter TTTTT.
+This section is meant to manage a clean and well mantained Linux/Debian package for the TEA Interpreter TTTT.

 ### Some Instructions: